y1zhou/knowledge-base/content/series/time-series/5-seasonal-time-series/index.md

 ## Seasonal ARIMA

-The idea behind the "I" in the seasonal ARIMA model is the same as when we combined differencing and ARMA models.
+The idea behind the "I" in the seasonal ARIMA (SARIMA) model is the same as when we combined differencing and ARMA models.
 If we observe a seasonal pattern in the time series plot, and the ACF slowly decreasing at multiples of the period, then we might want to apply seasonal differencing.

 ### Seasonal differencing